 Vegetarians are susceptible to iron deficiency anaemia because of a lack of readily absorbed iron from meat, but also from eating foods with constituents that inhibit iron absorption such as bran, soy protein and cereal fibre.6

-Vegans must guard against inadequate calorie intake and chronic deficiencies as mentioned in point one.
-They may need to reconsider their restricted diet for pregnancy or other conditions of increased nutritional demand.
+Vegans must avoid inadequate calorie intake and chronic deficiencies.
+They need to consider their restrictive diet during pregnancy or other conditions of increased nutritional demand.
 They should supplement their diet daily with at least a multivitamin/mineral and vitamin B12.

 Protein deficiency is a common problem amongst vegetarian and vegans, which in children can impair growth and in adults can cause loss of hair, muscle mass, immune function and energy.

 The elderly should be especially cautious with restricted diets as nutritional deficiencies increase with age (eg. anaemia), as does the body’s ability to absorb nutrients.

 Minimise intake of nutritionally deficient foods such as sugar, processed, refined and fast foods

 Choose whole or unrefined grain products instead of refined products (white breads, white flour products, white pasta, white rice (except basmati))

 Choose a wide variety of nuts, seeds, legumes, fruits, and vegetables.
 Eat with the seasons to receive a variety of foods high in nutrients.